SwineFeather/Progression/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Note**: Please ensure you're using the latest version of PlayerStatsToMySQL before reporting bugs.
+**Note**: Please ensure you're using the latest version of Progression before reporting bugs.